vishnya/so_text/README.md

   curious to see what would be the results if the training data was not artificially balanced.

-*If you found any issues with the dataset, what are they?*
+*7. If you found any issues with the dataset, what are they?*
  There were two missing values because of misapplied parser:
   ```